borelli28/CS-notes/nn-and-dl.md

 - Shared weights: Weights defining the feature map.
 - Shared biases: Biases defining the feature map.
-- Kernel of filter: Defined by the shared weights and shared biases.
+- Kernel or filter: Defined by the shared weights and shared biases.

 #### Pooling Layers
 Used after convolutional layers to reduce feature map size, improving efficiency and reducing overfitting..